apache/incubator-knox/books/0.3.0/book_client-details.md

 Thanks to Groovy these methods can be accessed as attributes.
 In the some of the examples the staticCode was retrieved for example.

-    println Hdfs.put(hadoop).rm(dir).now().statusCode
+    println Hdfs.put(session).rm(dir).now().statusCode

 Groovy will invoke the getStatusCode method to retrieve the statusCode attribute.

 The three methods getStream(), getBytes() and getString deserve special attention.
-Care must be taken that the HTTP body is read only once.
+Care must be taken that the HTTP body is fully read once and only once.
 Therefore one of these methods (and only one) must be called once and only once.
 Calling one of these more than once will cause an error.
 Failing to call one of these methods once will result in lingering open HTTP connections.